Asset location: Tax efficiency

-Cumulative Benefit
+Cumulative benefit

-Reed calculates the cumulative tax savings over varying time spans from tax-free growth.
-For tax-deferred accounts there may be an additional bonus (or penalty) from a lower (or higher) tax rate on withdrawal vs. contribution.
+Reed calculates the cumulative tax savings over varying time spans from tax free growth.
+For tax deferred accounts there may be an additional bonus (or penalty) from a lower (or higher) tax rate on withdrawal vs. contribution.
 Assets with the largest benefits are given priority into tax shelters.
-He points out that re-balancing to some asset allocation will reduce the benefits from asset location.
+He points out that rebalancing to some asset allocation will reduce the benefits from asset location.

-He concludes that 'it all depends' and general rules of thumb are not valid.
+He concludes that "it all depends" and general rules of thumb are not valid.
 For example, given enough time high return assets create the largest benefits from tax-free growth, but there may not be enough time, or the high return asset may result in a portfolio large enough to create a penalty from higher withdrawal tax rates.

-Asset Types
+Asset types

-Common advice is to locate tax-inefficient assets (such as bonds and real estate investment trusts) in the tax-advantaged accounts.
+Common advice is to locate tax inefficient assets (such as bonds and real estate investment trusts) in the tax advantaged accounts.
 This is to fully utilize any long-term capital gain, or capital gains allowances available in taxable accounts.
-Place income-generating investments into tax-deferred or non-taxable accounts, and place equity investments into taxable accounts.
+Place income generating investments into tax-deferred or non-taxable accounts, and place equity investments into taxable accounts.
 The deciding factor is apparently the effective tax rate on the asset's income.

-For the same reason, tax-exempt bonds, national savings certificates and other similar tax-privileged securities are best located in fully taxable accounts.
+For the same reason, tax exempt bonds, national savings certificates and other similar tax privileged securities are best located in fully taxable accounts.
 Shoven and Sialm provided an analysis of the decision point when income producing equities should be sheltered and optimal portfolio choice for each type of account.
-Individual stocks, passive index funds, or exchange-traded funds are generally regarded as tax-efficient and, consequently, better placed in taxable accounts, when more heavily taxed income generating assets, such as bonds, real estate investment trusts, and so on, are available for secretion in a tax sheltered location.
+Individual stocks, passive index funds, or exchange-traded funds are generally regarded as tax efficient and, consequently, better placed in taxable accounts, when more heavily taxed income generating assets, such as bonds, real estate investment trusts, and so on, are available for secretion in a tax sheltered location.

-Actively managed mutual funds or unit trusts may also prove to be better located in tax-sheltered vehicles, because equities held through financial intermediaries tend to be taxed more, due to high turnover, than individual equities held by an investor for the long term, who has the opportunity to plan the realization of gains and offset losses.
+Actively managed mutual funds or unit trusts may also prove to be better located in tax sheltered vehicles, because equities held through financial intermediaries tend to be taxed more, due to high turnover, than individual equities held by an investor for the long term, who has the opportunity to plan the realization of gains and offset losses.
 Siegel and Montgomery demonstrate conclusively that taxes and inflation substantially dampen compound returns especially for equity investors.